Progressive Transformation Learning for Leveraging Virtual Images in Training: Additional Analyses

 {\bf Qualitative analysis of transformation.} Figures~\ref{fig:transformation_samples_Vis_20},~\ref{fig:transformation_samples_Vis_50},~\ref{fig:transformation_samples_Oku_20},~\ref{fig:transformation_samples_Oku_50},~\ref{fig:transformation_samples_Icg_20}, and~\ref{fig:transformation_samples_Icg_50} show several samples of transformed virtual images included in the training set using methods with virtual2real transformation (i.e., PTL and `naive merge w/ transformation') in the six experimental setups.
-First, the quality of the transformed image by 'naive merge w/transformation' generally deteriorates a lot in all six experimental settings, and there are samples, in some severe cases, in which it is difficult to recognize the human appearance anymore.
-On the other hand, in the case of the virtual image transformed by PTL considering the domain gap when training the transformation generator, it can be seen that only the pattern is changed to be similar to the image of the real dataset while the human pose is maintained well.
-This qualitative analysis supports the validity of our claim that \emph{the domain gap between virtual images and real images should be considered when training the virtual2real transformation generator}.
+Since the trends seen in these examples are similar to Figure 5 in the main manuscript, a qualitative analysis of the superiority of PTL over `naive merge w/ transform' and our claim that the domain gap between virtual images and real images should be considered when training the virtual2real transformation generator can also be applied to these experimental setups.